jhlink/Unity_360VideoPlayer/README.md

   - Note: Parallelized downloads have not been tested.
 - "Normal Vector" inversion for view inside a primitive GameObject sphere.

+This library is primarily developed for mobile platforms.
+This has been tested on the Android, but untested on iOS devices.
+As a result, resource utilization / asset downloading are executed based on need.

 ## Software Architecture Diagram

 The project encapsulates different functions of the variant 360 video player into different classes explained in the following.